Prepare for Cyber Monday Week 1: Warm-Up

 Task 2.
 Evaluate Your Inventory

-Check your inventory levels.
+Check your inventory stock.
 It is necessary in order to be sure you can accommodate to increase in sales.
-The inventory includes costs for shipping, packing of products, staff salary, website support, and other.
+The inventory includes costs for shipping, packing of products, staff salary, website support, etc.

 Prioritize the product promotion.
 We should decide where we’ll promote our products, and what channels and products should be at the top of our promotional campaign.